warp-ds/tech-docs/docs/guidelines/data-visualization/success-criteria/visual.md

 1. Enter the hex codes for the colours you want to compare
 2. Check the different colour deficiencies by using the tabs at the top of the page
 3. Look at the Color report further down the page.
-Avoid colour combination that result in a medium or large line between colours.
+Avoid colour combinations that result in a medium or large line between colours.

 :::